jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ### Naming Your Function Files
 When you save your objective and constraint function definitions to the appropriate place you must give the files a name.

-Any name you want is fine so long as the **file name is the same name as your function**.
-For example, both functions above need to be saved as **hsf18.m**.
+**The objective function and the constraint function  have the same name are saved in different directories**.
+For example, both functions above should be saved as **hsf18.m**.

 You must save *objective* functions in the **+objfcn** folder and *constraint* functions in the **+confcn** folder.
 In this way, the function and file names for a pair of objective and constraint functions may be the same without causing any conflicts.